What is a Personal Guarantee?

 Can I get a business loan without signing a Personal Guarantee?

+It will be easier to avoid personally guaranteeing a loan if you have excellent credit, consistent revenue, and high-value assets to pledge as collateral.
 Even then, some lenders will still require a guarantee.
 Other options to avoid personal guarantees include crowdfunding and personal loans.

 Should I sign a Personal Guarantee for a business loan?